 Beginning in 2014, the IAAS Lecture is an annual event, hosted at a third level institution on the island of Ireland, and presented by an invited member of the IAAS on a topic of their choosing.
 In 2015, the lecture was renamed the W. A. Emmerson Lecture, in honour of our much-loved late Treasurer.
 Broad in its remit, the IAAS Lecture appeals to both academic and non-academic communities, and promotes the long-standing interest in and connection to American culture in Ireland.

-We are delighted to announce that the esteemed Dr Dara Downey will be delivering our 2022 W. A. Emmerson lecture in person, in the Neill Theatre, Trinity Long Room Hub Arts and Humanities Research Institute.
+We are delighted to announce that the esteemed Dr Jack Fennell will be delivering our 2025 W. A. Emmerson lecture in person, in the Kemmy Business School of the University of Limerick.

 About the speaker: